hoehermann/purple-gowhatsapp/README.md

 * `send-receipt`
   Selects when to send receipts "double blue tick" notifications:
-    * "immediately": immediately upon message receival (default)
+    * "immediately": immediately upon message receival
     * "on-interact": as the user interacts with the conversation window (currently buggy)
-    * "on-answer": as soon as the user sends an answer
+    * "on-answer": as soon as the user sends an answer (default)
     * "never": never

 * `get-icons`
   If set to true (default: false), profile pictures are updated every time the plug-in connects.

 * `spectrum-compatibility`
   If set to true (default: false), system messages will be treated just like normal messages, allowing them to be logged and forwarded.
+Currently, this only affects "message could not be sent" errors.

 * `database-address`
   whatsmeow stores all session information in a SQL database.
 This string will be passed to [database/sql.Open](https://pkg.go.dev/database/sql#Open) as `dataSourceName`.